Pooria90/CI-fall21.github.io/index.md

 - Instructor   : [Sepideh Hajipour](http://sharif.edu/~hajipour/)
 - Assistant    : [Pooria Ashrafian](https://pooria90.github.io/)

-This page accompanies the class material of EE25-729 course at [the Sharif University of Technology](https://en.sharif.edu/).
+This page accompanies the class material of EE25-729 at [the Sharif University of Technology](https://en.sharif.edu/).
 Feel free to write your questions/comments to <pooria.ashrafian@gmail.com>.